kind3r/getting-started-with-your-artillery-printer/upgrades.md

 But don't think that adding a bed probe will magically solve your leveling issues as unfortunately is not a straight forward process, it requires some calibration and a firmware update for both the mainboard and the TFT.

-> I wrote a detailed guide on [How to setup a BLTouch probe on tour Artillery printer](/2020/05/30/BLTouch-setup.html)
+> I wrote a detailed guide on [How to setup a BLTouch probe on your Artillery printer](/2020/05/30/BLTouch-setup.html)

 ## OctoPrint